 Introduction

-Lovage (Levisticum officinale Koch of Family Apiaceae ) is less known as a herb usually characterized by a pungent or aromatic smell due to the presence of essential oil.
-The leaves and seeds are often used in seasoning as decoctions and teas.
+Lovage (Levisticum officinale Koch of Family Apiaceae ) is less known as an herb usually characterized by a pungent or aromatic smell due to the presence of essential oil.
+Other members of the Apiaceae family are culantro.
+The leaves and seeds of lovage are often used in seasoning as decoctions and teas.
 The rhizome and roots are used medicinally such as reduce the excitability of the nervous system, help to relieve anemia, and exhibit anticonvulsant and diuretic activity.
-Health benefits of lovage are it treat jaundice, malaria, sore throat, pleurisy, rheumatism, gout, congestion, rheumatism, migraine headache, and boils (1).
+The health benefits of lovage are it treats jaundice, malaria, sore throat, pleurisy, rheumatism, gout, congestion, rheumatism, migraine headache, and boils (1).
 Raw or cooked leaves and stems are used as a savory flavoring in salads, soups, stews, etc (2).

 Geographical distribution